Mohit242-bit/clean/DEPLOYMENT.md

 # Deployment Guide for Cleean Website

-This guide covers everything you need to deploy the Sqeakycleaning services website to production.
+This guide covers everything you need to deploy the Squeaky Clean services website to production.

 ## 📋 Pre-Deployment Checklist